Added Sugar Intake Calculator

 First, have you ever wondered about the number of calories in a teaspoon of sugar?
 It's 20 kcal!
 As most adults exceed AHA limits of daily sugar intake, its effect is relatively easy to tell — a pandemic of obesity, increased number of diabetes, and heart diseases are the leading causes of death in developed countries.

 Yet, it's not only gaining weight, worsening skin conditions, but also severe life-threatening consequences.
-Higher sugar intake per day increases the risk of heart disease, by the accumulation of fat in the liver.
+Higher sugar intake per day, by the accumulation of fat in the liver.

 Too high sugar intake results in insulin resistance.
 It means glucose cannot enter your cells, and it's a signal for your body to eat more.
 More insulin is produced, which at the beginning works, but in a time, your tissues become insulin resistant.
 It's a vicious circle, which without any visible symptoms, leads to type 2 diabetes.